jgrindall/udacity_dsa_project3/problem2/explanation_2.md

 In terms of time complexity, both steps are O(log n), so it it O(log n) overall.

-No additional storage is required.
+It requires no additional storage other than a constant number of integers, so O(1)